-"Time" is the total time of the test expressed in minutes and fractions of a minute.
+"Time" is the test's total time expressed in minutes and fractions of a minute.

 For an analysis of your VO2 max score see the VO2 max page.

-This test is suitable for endurance athletes and players of endurance sports (e.g. football, rugby) who are capable of running at a steady pace of 7 miles per hour (11 km/hour) or faster but not for individuals where the test would be contraindicated.
+This test is suitable for endurance athletes and players of endurance sports (e.g. football, rugby) who can run at a steady pace of 7 miles per hour (11 km/hour) or faster but not for individuals where the test would be contraindicated.

 Test validity refers to the degree to which the test measures what it claims to measure and the extent to which inferences, conclusions, and decisions made based on test scores are appropriate and meaningful.
-This test provides a means to monitor the effect of training on the athlete's physical development.
-For an assessment of your VO2 max see the VO2 max normative data tables.
+This test provides a means to monitor training on the athlete's physical development.
+For assessing your VO2 max see the VO2 max normative data tables.

 If you quote information from this page in your work, then the reference for this page is: